-Can I buy a new cover for my awning?
+Can I buy a

 Your markilux awning is still in a good state, but the cover no longer appeals to you?
 The awning cover is completely out of date or it no longer matches the colour scheme on your patio?
 No problem, we as an awning fabric manufacturer can offer you a broad range of cover patterns in the most varied colours and with the most extensive of applications.
 Special features include, for example, their self-cleaning effect, the heat-reflecting aluminium particles with which some of our covers are coated and the finely perforated version for a better view outside.
 Why not use our Awning fabric finder to browse through the markilux collection?
 If you would like to get an overview of our collection in person, visit us in our markilux showrooms or at a markilux specialist dealer near you.